Snehitc/Reasoning-driven-SER/README.md

 # Reasoning-driven-SER
-Official Implementation of the paper "Reasoning Driven Captions To Assist Noise Robust Speech Emotion Recognition"
+Official Implementation of "Reasoning Driven Captions To Assist Noise Robust Speech Emotion Recognition"

 # 🚧 Under construction 🚧
 This repository is under construction.
 The necessary code files and a link to the trained model's checkpoint will be updated here soon.